BambooHR/guardrail/docs/plugins.md

 it can return the actual AST for that symbol.
 The AST will already have been adjusted to use full namespace names and to import any traits into class as appropriate.

-It is prefereable to use the abstract symbol objects.
+It is far better to use the abstract symbol objects.
 Those objects wrap PHP's reflection mechanisms and make it possible to inspect built-in symbols just as easily as symbols from the AST.
+They are also much faster than parsing the PHP to produce the AST nodes for you.

 ## Registering for AST nodes

 Each plugin should implement getCheckNodesTypes().
-This method simply returns a list of full qualified calass names.
+This method simply returns an array of fully qualified ATS class names.
 We recommend you use the ::class notation to avoid errors.

 ## Emitting errors